James Dudson

 (around 1890)

-The firm continues today, in the control of the eighth generation of the Dudson family, and specialises in the production of wares for the hotel and restaurant market.
+The firm continued in the control of the eighth generation of the Dudson family, until 2019, specialising in the production of wares for the hotel and restaurant market.

-Sources: F Burchill and R Ross, History of the Potters' Union; Census 1841, '1851; information provided by Miss Audrey Dudson; Evening Sentinel 2 September 1975, Jewitt; M and H.
+Sources: People of the Potteries, F Burchill and R Ross, History of the Potters' Union; Census 1841, '1851; information provided by Miss Audrey Dudson; Evening Sentinel 2 September 1975, Jewitt; M and H.